paveltimofeev/screens.io/tasklist.md

 - Define Metrics to collect (feature requests & feedback button) [cost of each user, typical ways to work]
 - Check active operations with bad network / no network.
 - Frontend: Comparer view: Need to show status Failed/Passed, because when you switch between viewport sizes it's hard to understand passed this case or not.
 Probably it also need to highlight viewports chips with passsed/failed colors
+- Frontend: Icons at Jobs History should be the same as in Recent Runs and in scenarios' Runs history tables
 - **------------ CLOSED BETA MILESTONE ------------**

 - LANDING PAGE (WP/Gatsby/Hugo/Jekyll/Shopify?)